 EDC 212.
 Gender Roles and Sexuality in Counseling.
-The impact of gender roles and sexism on the individual and society; human sexual behavior and disorders; attitudes, sources, and methods needed by counselors to assist in facilitating change.
+Impact of gender roles and sexism on the individual and society; human sexual behavior and disorders; attitudes, sources, and methods needed by counselors to assist in facilitating change.
 Lecture three hours.
-Prerequisite: Approval as a candidate in the Counselor Education Program.
+Prerequisite: Classified student in the Counselor Education Program.
 3 units.

 EDC 214.
 Dynamics of Human Development.
-An overview of theories and research pertaining to the dynamics of human development, including cultural, biological, social, and psychological factors.
+Overview of theories and research pertaining to the dynamics of human development, including cultural, biological, social, and psychological factors.
 Particular emphasis will be placed on the relationship of these factors to the field of counseling.
 Lecture three hours.
-Prerequisite: Approval as a candidate in the Counselor Education Program.
+Prerequisite: Classified student in the Counselor Education Program.
 3 units.

 EDC 216.
 Counseling Theory.
-An examination of four counseling philosophies, with emphasis on knowledge and practice.
+Examination of four counseling philosophies, with emphasis on knowledge and practice.
 Requires the refinement of one's own counseling orientation.
 Note: Recommended to be taken within the first 6 units of the Counselor Education Program.
 Corequisite: EDC 280.
 Lecture two hours.
 2 units.

 EDC 218.
 Appraisal in Counseling.
 Intended to acquaint the prospective counselor with an array of assessment instruments and appraisal techniques.
 Includes practical experience with tests as well as foundations of test development.
 Lecture three hours.
-Prerequisite: Approval as a candidate in the Counselor Education Program.
+Prerequisite: Classified student in the Counselor Education Program.
 3 units.

 EDC 219.
 Group Processes in Counseling.
 Group process theory and procedures, including group counseling and guidance.
 Participation in a group experience is required.
 Lecture, discussion three hours.
-May be repeated for credit.
-Prerequisite: Approval as a candidate in the Counselor Education Program.
+Note: May be repeated for credit.
+Prerequisite: Classified student in the Counselor Education Program.
+EDC 216, EDC 280.
 Graded Credit/No Credit.
 3 units.

 EDC 220.
-The Spiritual Dimension in Counseling and Psychotherapy.
-An investigation into concerns and issues, modes, and methodologies surrounding exploration of the spiritual dimension in the counseling/psychotherapy relationship.
+The Spiritual Dimension in Counseling and

+Psychotherapy.
+Investigation into concerns and issues, modes, and methodologies surrounding exploration of the spiritual dimension in the counseling/psychotherapy relationship.
 Experiential activities are included.
 Prerequisite: EDC 216, EDC 280, or equivalent; or instructor permission.
 3 units.